rakib91221/StableGen/README.md

     * Employ IPAdapter without an reference image for enhanced consistency in multi-view generation modes.
     * Control IPAdapter strength, weight type, and active steps.
 * ⚙️ **Flexible ComfyUI Backend:**
-    * Connects to your existing ComfyUI installation, allowing you to use your preferred SDXL checkpoints.
+    * Connects to your existing ComfyUI installation, allowing you to use your preferred SDXL checkpoints and custom LoRAs.
 Experimental support for FLUX.1-dev.
     * Offloads heavy computation to the ComfyUI server, keeping Blender mostly responsive.
 * ✨ **Advanced Inpainting & Refinement:**
     * **Refine Mode (Img2Img):** Re-style, enhance, or add detail to existing textures (StableGen generated or otherwise) using an image-to-image process.
 Choose to preserve original textures for localized refinement.